-I don’t know about you, but I am being inundated with adverts that promise you can make money from free game apps.
-The ads show amounts rapidly building up (100s of dollars in minutes) for the users to withdraw to PayPal, and frankly as it seems too good to be true, it probably is, but for me to be able to write about these apps fairly, I decided to download a selection of them, and play them each day to see what would happen.
-I decided to play the games for a few days before looking at the reviews in the app store so as not to sway my opinions.
+I am often asked how to get free money but unfortunately there are very few legitimate ways of earning free money.
+For months when playing games on my phone and tablet, I have been inundated with adverts that promise that you can make money from free game apps.
+The ads show amounts rapidly building up (100s of dollars in minutes) for the users to withdraw straight to PayPal.
+As it seems too good to be true, I decided that it probably was, but for me to be able to write about these apps fairly, I decided to download a selection of these free game apps that promise massive monetary rewards, and play them each day to see what would happen.
+To ensure my reviews were fair, I decided to play the games for a few days before looking at the reviews in the app store so as not to sway my opinions.

 I’m expecting to get to the $100 payout amount within the next week or two, and I will update this post when (if) I get there.
 I’ll either be able to withdraw or there will be an issue where the minimum amount you need to get to withdraw changes or I’ll lose my money – both of which are scenarios I’ve seen mentioned in the App store on games that are similar.

 My top tip for this (again, assuming I am ever able to withdraw the money) is not to watch the ads to multiply your “wins” if you get coins, only watch the ads to multiply cash amounts.
 The coins work out at 2 billion needed for a £2 or $2 voucher!
 It’s just not worth it!